 Before You Go

-That’s all about how did Humanism affect paintings during the Renaissance.
-As it reshaped the painting market from the ground, while changed the place of religion with humans and their intellectual pursuits.
+Well, that’s all about how Humanism affected paintings during the Renaissance.
+As it reshaped the paintings from the ground up, it changed the place of religion with humans and their intellectual pursuits.